PecanProject/betydb-data-access/access-data.md

 ## Quality Flags

 The `checked` value indicates if data has been checked (1) is unchecked (0) or identified as incorrect (-1).
 Checked data has been independently reviewed.
-Only checked data is provided through the API.
-Unchecked data (0) is available as a PostgreSQL database (as easy as [`./load.bety.sh`](https://raw.githubusercontent.com/PecanProject/pecan/master/scripts/load.bety.sh).
+By default, only checked data is provided through the web interface and API; as of [BETYdb 4.4 (Oct 14 2015)](https://github.com/PecanProject/bety/releases/tag/betydb_4.4) users can opt-in to download unchecked data from the web search interface and API.
+Unchecked data (0) is also available as a PostgreSQL database (as easy as [`./load.bety.sh`](https://raw.githubusercontent.com/PecanProject/pecan/master/scripts/load.bety.sh)).

 Please cite the source of data as: